Economic activity and social change in the UK, real-time indicators: 18 September 2025

 Turnover diffusion indices are an aggregate measure used to track whether most firms are reporting an increase or decrease in turnover in their Value Added Tax (VAT) returns.
 They are calculated as the percentage of firms with increasing turnover, minus the percentage of firms with decreasing turnover.

-Weighted Value Added Tax (VAT) turnover diffusion indices, seasonally adjusted, UK, January 2020 to May 2025
+Weighted Value Added Tax (VAT) month-on-month turnover diffusion indices, seasonally adjusted, UK, January 2020 to August 2025

 Embed code